jamsinclair/ballast/README.md

   Great work Sherlock! 🕵🏻‍♂️ It’s elementary.
 Please [open an issue](https://github.com/jamsinclair/ballast/issues/new) on this GitHub repo.
 Or submit a Pull Request 🙇‍♀️

 - **I have an idea for improvement**\
-  Let me know by [opening an issue].
+  Let me know by [opening an issue](https://github.com/jamsinclair/ballast/issues/new).
 All welcome!